av-ugolkov/skelgen/README.md

 - Use `#/content/...` to reuse documentation blocks.
 - Use `@./path` to include local file content (like Makefiles or licenses).
 - Use `exec` to automatically set up dependencies or tools.
+- Use `folder_1/folder_2/.../folder_N` to create nested folder hierarchy in one line.

 ---